pajicadvance/cherry-on-top/README.md

 If [Trinkets](https://modrinth.com/mod/trinkets) is installed, the Ender Backpack will be equippable in the Back slot, and can still be opened with the hotkey.

+### Teleportation Potions

+Adds two new potions inspired by Terraria.

+Potion of Wormhole
+- Teleports you to other players
+- Brewed with an awkward potion and ender eye
+- Drinking opens up a screen where you can select a player to teleport to

+Potion of Teleportation
+- Teleports you to a random location in a configurable radius
+- Brewed with an awkward potion and ender pearl
+- Configurable max teleport height

+Recipes for these potions will show up in [EMI](https://modrinth.com/mod/emi) if it's installed.

+### Compass and Clock Overlays

+Shows useful information in the top left when carrying a compass or a clock.

+Compass info:
+- Coordinates
+- Direction
+- Biome

+Clock info:
+- Day and time
+- Weather
+- Season (if [Serene Seasons](https://modrinth.com/mod/serene-seasons) is installed)

+Configuration options:
+- Enable or disable each info overlay
+- Color the weather line according to the current weather conditions
+- Color the season line according to the current season

 ### Phantom Spawning Rework

 Replaces vanilla phantom spawning rules with spawning rules based on altitude.